Normal structure of isotropic reductive groups over rings: Abstract

 \section{Abstract}

 The paper studies the lattice of subgroups of an isotropic reductive group $G(R)$ over a commutative ring $R$, normalized by the elementary subgroup $E(R)$.
-We prove the sandwich classification theorem for this lattice under the assumptions that the reductive group scheme $G$ is defined over an arbitrary commutative ring, its isotropic rank is at least 2, and the structure constants are invertible in $R$.
-The theorem asserts that the lattice splits into a disjoint union of sublattices (sandwiches) $E(R,\q )\le\dots\le C(R,\q )$ parametrized by the ideals $\q$ of $R$, where $E(R,\q )$ denotes the relative elementary subgroup and $C(R,\q)$ is the inverse image of the center under the natural homomorphism $G(R)\to G(R/I)$.
-The main ingredients of the proof are the ``level computation'' by the first author and the universal localization method developed by the second author.
+We prove the sandwich classification theorem for this lattice under the assumptions that the isotropic rank of $G$ is at least 2 and the structure constants are invertible in $R$.
+The theorem asserts that the lattice splits into a disjoint union of sublattices (sandwiches) $E(R,\q )\le\dots\le C(R,\q )$ parametrized by the ideals $\q$ of $R$, where $E(R,\q )$ denotes the relative elementary subgroup and $C(R,\q)$ is the inverse image of the center under the natural homomorphism $G(R)\to G(R/\q)$.
+The main ingredients of the proof are the ``level computation'' by the first author and the generic element method developed by the second author.